pvcraven/web-development-class/source/assignments/finalize_site/finalize_site.rst

 * How did you apply your strengths in collaborating on this project?
 * What are your weaknesses when working in a group?
 * How did they affect your work in collaborating on this website?
-* Which of these methods did you apply to come to agreement?
+* Which of these methods (consensus, autocratic, democratic, delegation, consultive) did you apply to come to agreement?
+* Did you have issues where everyone "didn't care" what the decision was?
+  How did you come to a conclusion?

 Note that a reasonable percent of your grade comes from your write-up.
 So don't do lots of work on the project, but short-change your grade by barely writing up anything.
 Check out the rubric.
+You'll likely need 500 words at least.

 The last part of your grade will come from issues and code check-ins that are tagged with your name on GitHub.